Scotland travel update | New tours of the UK!

 Attractions Attractions Attractions Attractions Attractions

-Today head to the beautiful south of Skye and take in some gorgeous scenery characterised by dramatic coastlines, and the mighty Cuillin Mountains.
-You may wish to visit the Talisker Distillery to sample some Whisky, or enjoy a walk to the beautiful crystal clear fairy pools at the foot of the Black Cuillin Hils.
+Today, we recommend heading to the beautiful south of Skye.
+Along the way, you can admire the breathtaking scenery characterised by dramatic coastlines and mighty mountains.
+You may wish to visit the Talisker Distillery to sample some local island whisky while you’re here.
+Or enjoy a walk to the beautiful crystal-clear Fairy Pools at the foot of the Black Cuillin Hills.

-In the afternoon return over the Skye Bridge and make your way through Lochalsh and the Great Glen.
-Make a stop at the Commando Memorial, the statue is in a stunning location to admire the views of Ben Nevis and Mamore Mountains.
+In the afternoon, return to the mainland via the Skye Bridge and make your way through Lochalsh and the Great Glen.
+On the way to Fort William, we recommend that you stop at the Commando Memorial, a statue in a stunning location with views of Ben Nevis and the Mamores mountains.

 Spend the night in the Fort William area.